PatilShreyas/Blog/_data/blog/2020-09-04-hello-datastore-bye-sharedpreferences👋-—-android📱.md

 * Jetpack DataStore is a data storage solution.
 * It allows us to store key-value pairs (like `SharedPreferences`) or typed objects with [protocol buffers](https://developers.google.com/protocol-buffers) *(We’ll see it in next article)*.
-* DataStore uses Kotlin, Coroutines and Flow to store data synchronously with consistency and transaction support 😍.
+* DataStore uses Kotlin, Coroutines and Flow to store data asynchronously with consistency and transaction support 😍.
 * In short, it’s the new data storage solution which is the replacement of `SharedPreferences`***.***

 #### Why DataStore **🤷‍♂**️